 It is perfectly legitimate to question this assertion, since Spencer and others offer no evidence to support it.

-That is really funny since this claim was not made by Spencer, but is a rephrase of an interpretation from something Spencer wrote.
+That is really funny since this claim was not made by Spencer, but is a rephrase of an interpretation of something that Spencer wrote.
 Of course, Spencer will not offer evidence for a claim that the skepticalscience team made up all by themselves.

 The skepticalscience team seems to make a habit of interpreting the arguments of skeptics, in order to fit them into what they want to use it for.
 I have seen them doing that for example in table 1 of the Alice-in-Wonderland paper.
 That table had entries from a skepticalscience webpage, in which they took individual (coherent) arguments of skeptics, generalized them, connected them with another generalized argument and then …